 Our family took a winter-break cruise on Norwegian Cruise Lines’ Getaway because the ports of call on its Western Caribbean cruise really intrigued us.
-I was particularly looking forward to a day in Belize, which I’ve been curious about for some time.
+I was particularly looking forward to docking in Harvest Caye because I’d been curious about Belize for some time.

 The other three ports were Roatan, Honduras, which we were also curious about; Costa Maya on Mexico’s Yucatan Peninsula; and Cozumel, an island off Cancun.

-We appreciate that for many people this insulation offers a sense of safety and comfort and is an upside of cruising, especially if you’re sailing with kids and maybe grandparents.
+We appreciate that for many people this insulation offers safety and comfort and is an upside of cruising, especially if you’re sailing with small kids and maybe grandparents.
 As a family that seeks out authentic local experiences when we travel, we found it frustrating.

 Below I’ll tell you what we found to do in Belize with a tween.
-And I offer tips for getting around Norwegian so you and your kids can have a genuine taste of this awesome Caribbean country if you want it.
+And I offer tips for getting off of Harvest Caye so you and your kids can have a genuine taste of this awesome Caribbean country.

-Making the Most NCL’s Belize Port Day With Kids
+Making the Most NCL’s Harvest Caye, Belize Port Day With Kids

 Reaching the Real Belize

-In Belize NCL docks in Harvest Caye, a recently completed private island that is its pride and joy and the reason many people choose this cruise.
+In Belize, NCL docks in Harvest Caye, a private island that is its pride and joy and the reason many people choose this cruise.

 From my pre-trip research it seemed as though the only real way off of Harvest Caye, which is several miles offshore, was via an NCL excursion.
 So we booked one, hoping it might give us some time to ourselves on the mainland before returning to the ship (it didn’t).